-"It was not really successful and I felt that we needed to be a presence and visible in the community," said Helen, who also manages the local Salvos Store.
-"This tied in with the Army's emerging mission focus, which I am totally sold on, and my personality leads to getting out into the community."
+"It was not really successful and I felt that we needed to be also manages the local Salvos Store.
+"This tied in with the Army's emerging mission focus, which I am totally sold on, and When Helen Adamczyk my personality leads to getting out into the community."